By Dr Martin Forde, Sc.D., R.Eng

 Until now, almost no one in the Western Hemisphere has been exposed to the Zika virus.
 As a result, very few persons have had their immune systems primed to recognize and then fight this virus.
 Such an immunologically naïve population provides the ideal setting for Zika to rapidly spread to many, many, persons.
 Now, just 8 months later, the one Zika infected country has mushroomed to 14 infected countries including such Latin American countries as Colombia, Venezuela, and Suriname.
 All these countries have experienced what those in public health call an outbreak.

-Not surprisingly, the neighboring Caribbean region has not been spared.
+Not surprisingly, the neighbouring Caribbean region has not been spared.
 To date, Zika cases have already been identified in Puerto Rico, Haiti, and Martinique.
 And just like Chikungunya which spreads like a wildfire after entering the Caribbean island of St Martin, it only seems reasonable to predict that Zika will likewise sweep through our beautiful islands in the weeks and months to come.